Batman: Gotham Knight: Working Through Pain (Studio 4°C)

 Working Through Pain was written by Brian Azzarello and animated by Studio 4°C.

-Taking place after In Darkness Dwells, Batman is shot in the stomach by a man hallucinating in the sewers of Gotham.
-Severely injured, Batman cauterizes the wound and attempts to get out from underground, reflecting on his experiences with managing pain as he does so (before the events of Batman Begins).
-First, he remembers volunteering with a relief effort in the Middle East and assisting a doctor in performing surgery without anesthesia.
-Next, he reflects on the lessons he learned from a woman named Cassandra who was cast out of her community for disguising herself as a boy in an attempt to become a fakir.
+Taking place after In Darkness Dwells, Batman is shot in the stomach by a man hallucinating him as a bat-like monster in the sewers of Gotham (possibly due to being under the influence of the Scarecrow's fear toxin).
+Severely injured, Batman cauterizes the wound and desperately struggles to get out from underground, reflecting on his experiences with managing pain as he does before the events.
+First, he remembers volunteering with a relief effort and assisting a doctor in performing surgery without anesthesia.
+Next, he reflects on the lessons he learned from a woman named Cassandra.
 Over several months, she teaches him to minimize his pain to the point where he can control it, sleeping on a bed of needles or standing on hot coals without reacting.
 One night, several young men appear to harass Cassandra, who takes their blows without seeming to feel them.
 Bruce steps in to defend her, not only demonstrating his ability to withstand their attacks, but defeating them all with his martial arts skills.
 Cassandra then tells him to leave, saying that he has learned what he came to learn.
 She then comments on how Bruce's pain was beyond her or possibly even his ability to handle, but how it also appeared to be leading him down a path he desired.
 Back in the present, Batman ends up in a gutter where he discovers a cache of guns buried in the garbage.
 Alfred then arrives to assist him and tells Batman to reach out his hand so he can pull him out of the gutter but Batman, whose arms are full of guns, replies that he cannot.